Bacterial Plaque Control

 Daily fluoride therapy is indicated for patients about to undergo head and neck radiation therapy, if the salivary glands are in the field of radiation.
 Make impressions and fabricate a custom fluoride tray, advise the patient to apply custom trays lined with prescription 5,000-ppm sodium fluoride gel to the teeth for 5-10 minutes once daily.
 Advise patient to refrain from eating, drinking, or rinsing for 30 minutes following fluoride application.
 Frequent sodium fluoride varnish applications in your office is recommended.

 Instruct the patient in food preparation.
-Avoid highly cariogenic foods, such as carbohydrates and also spicy foods.
+Avoid highly cariogenic foods, e.g., carbohydrates and also spicy foods.
 A soft, bland diet is recommended.
 Water is recommended throughout the day to moisten the oral cavity.
 Saliva substitutes are also recommended to decrease the risk of caries.
 See the NIH website for current dental provider instructions for cancer patients.

 Avoid Alcohol and Tobacco Products